 This is the story of how I began to redesign that process during a three-week internship sprint.

-I collaborated with three UX designers on this project: Izzy Galkin, Kris Lunstrum, and Megan McKernan.
+I collaborated with one UX designer on this project: Izzy Galkin, Kris Lunstrum, and Megan McKernan.

 While the four of us worked together in the initial research phase, we split into two groups in order to tackle the two major aspects of the project: Izzy and Megan took the sign-up and log-in process while Kris and I reconfigured the education and tutorial sections of a newly designed Cloud Elements user dashboard.

 First, we met with Cloud Elements' Lead UX Designer, Greg Lindahl, who spent a good amount of time helping us understand what Cloud Elements does.
 Greg provided us with three personas that were based on the research he had conducted over the past four years -- a product manager, an integration expert, and a developer.

 We decided to focus on the developer persona, Eric, because it best matched the scope of the project and the needs of Cloud Elements.
 Eric would become an anchor for all our decisions moving forward.